iamvery/testing-workshop/doc/WORKSHOP.md

 To correct the first failure, you could go lo-fi and put a static `Twitter` in the partial, but that's not really a step forward.
 The test would still immediately fail at the next assertion when it looks for "Google".

 The realization here is that your model lacks the concept of a link's `title`.
 You need to move deeper into the system in order to continue building this feature with tests.
-As a first step, make a predicion about how your model will work by adding a `link.title` to the page:
+As a first step, make a prediction about how your model will work by adding a `link.title` to the page:

 ```diff
  <!-- app/views/links/_link.html.erb -->